wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 We will use an example to highlight the differences.

-Let's say you have the following 2 variables, both assigned the value of 'wes':
+Let's say you have the following 2 variables, both assigned the value of 'wes' 👇

 ```js
 let name1 = 'wes';